Overview

 Zachary M. Miksis, Research Assistant Professor, Department of Mathematics, College of Science and Technology; PhD, University of Notre Dame.

-Olena Mishchuk, Assistant Professor of Instruction, Department of Biology, College of Science and Technology; PhD, Yuriy Fedkovych Chernivtsi National University.
+Olena Mishchuk, Associate Professor of Instruction, Department of Biology, College of Science and Technology; PhD, Yuriy Fedkovych Chernivtsi National University.

 Irina Mitrea, Laura H. Carnell Professor, Department of Mathematics, College of Science and Technology; PhD, University of Minnesota.